AndrewSRea/My_Learning_Port_II/Django/Getting_Started/Django_at_a_Glance/README.md

 ## A dynamic admin interface: it's not just scaffolding -- it's the whole house

-Once your models are defined, Django can automatically create a professional, production ready [administrative interface]() <!-- link to internal folder ("The Django admin site")?
-Or to DjangoProject? (https://docs.djangoproject.com/en/4.0/ref/contrib/admin/) --> -- a website that lets authenticated users add, chamnge, and delete objects.
+Once your models are defined, Django can automatically create a professional, production ready [administrative interface](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/) -- a website that lets authenticated users add, chamnge, and delete objects.
 The only step required is to register your model in the admin site (within a `models.py` file):
 ```
 from django.db import models